 Signs that you need to consult

-Anyone who feels the need to go further, to understand his desires or to bring changes to his couple or to his sexual or personal life can consult.
+Anyone who feels the need to go further, to understand their desires or to bring changes to their couple or to their sexual or personal life can consult.
 However, some signs imply that it would be beneficial for you to consult.
 Any of these signs can be enough to motivate you to go.
 Sometimes, you will identify more than one.

-It could be beneficial for you to undertake a sex therapy if:
+It could be beneficial for you to undertake sex therapy if:

 - You are going through reoccurring frustrations related to your sexuality or your couple;